-Durham County offers the collaborative Durham PreK Application so that families can apply one time and be considered for placement in multiple public Pre-K programs across Durham.
-All applicant children will receive a developmental screening.
+Durham County offers the collaborative, Durham PreK Application, so that families can apply at one time and be considered for placement in multiple public Pre-K programs across Durham.
+Applicant children will receive a developmental screening.

 Minimum requirements to apply for Pre-K:

 - Child will be four years old on or before August 31 of the year the child will attend preschool.